 Then I see them in ruby speckled pile in my local grocers and I buy three on the spot, no recipe in mind.
 I just want to look at them.

 So after a few days of admiring them in the fruit bowl, I finally strip them of their skins with baited breath.
 Sometimes their flesh is simply orange and, because I go for looks alone in a relationship, I’m too heartbroken to eat them.
 In this case, I was pleasantly surprised.
 Dappled pink and crimson, the segmented fruit shone brightly in the bowl.

 Not that they need me to compliment them further, but honestly, blood oranges are the star of the show.
 They don’t need fancy frills or a drumroll by mixing in other fruits which just push the sweet blood orange flavour to the side, or by garnishing with domineering bitter chocolate.

 In this recipe, I marinated the segments in warm caramel sauce spiced with pink peppercorns and star anise.
-The warmth of anise and toffee and the earthy peppercorns, enhance the orange’s freshness and floral notes.
-This blood orange caramel is the perfect substitute for coulis on the side of vanilla cheesecake or croissant pudding cake, or on a crepe Suzette if you’re at that point in lockdown where a 70s night sounds like the perfect distraction.
+The warmth of anise and toffee and the earthy peppercorns enhance the orange’s freshness and floral notes.
+This blood orange caramel is the perfect substitute for coulis on the side of vanilla cheesecake or croissant cake, or on crepes Suzette if you’re at that point in lockdown where a 70s night sounds like the perfect distraction.

-I served the spiced orange segments alongside some honey panna cottas, wobbly and soft, the gently infused cream completing the spice, the zesty tang in the caramel.
+I served the segmented blood oranges with spiced caramel alongside some honey panna cottas, wobbly and soft, the gently infused cream completing the spice, the zesty tang in the caramel.
 It’s so smooth, it’s far too easy to eat.

 Blood oranges will suddenly disappear like a one night stand, and I will be bereft.
 At least we had spiced caramel together.
 I will always remember our time with the panna cottas.